 Through a variety of assigned tasks and self-directed learning, students will develop and use research, interviewing and writing skills to prepare, record and edit a number of items for radio as well as online media.
 Students will develop a solid understanding of the ethical and legal obligations of journalism.
 Students intending to enrol in this course should be aware that technical proficiency in video and audio recording is required as these skills are assumed and not covered in depth during the course.

-|Objectives||At the successful completion of this course students will have:|
+On successful completion of the course students will be able to:

 1. Further developed their knowledge and understanding of the role of journalism in society, in this case, specifically in radio journalism.

 2. Demonstrate professional research, writing and production skills appropriate to professional radio journalism and its forms.

 3. Develop skills in critical reflection on professional practice developed by studying, analysing and interpreting current professional media practice.

 4. Develop professional communication skills as applicable to professional broadcast media including voice and presentation.

 5. Skills to produce well-researched, effective and relevant radio interviews.

 6. Apply Technical skills in digital recording and production skills to produce and present radio interviews, news stories and features.

 This course covers professional practice in radio journalism.
 Topics will include:

 - An overview of broadcast journalism and the journalist's commitment to accuracy, fairness, impartiality and responsibility, particularly in a new media convergent world.